lingtalfi/ConventionGuy/paradigm/paradigm.strictMode.eng.md

 ```

-Then of course, replace doo method by your main method.
+Then of course, take the content of the doo method and put it near the end of
+your main method.